Be the change you want to see in the world.

 Within PSHE, we want our children to learn about themselves as developing individuals and as responsible members of their communities, building on their own experiences and on the Early Years Foundation Stage framework for personal, social and emotional development.
 To achieve this, they will learn the basic rules and skills for keeping themselves healthy and safe and for behaving appropriately.
 They also have opportunities to show that they can take some responsibility for themselves and their environment.
 They will begin to learn about their own and other people’s feelings and become aware of the views, needs and rights of other children and other people.
 As members of a class and school community, they will learn social skills, such as how to share, take turns, play, help others, resolve simple arguments and identify bullying.
 They will begin to take an active part in the life of their school and the wider community.

 As they mature and develop during Key Stage 2, they will learn about themselves as growing and changing individuals with their own experiences and ideas, and as members of their communities.
 They learn about the wider world and the interdependence of communities within it.
-They develop their sense of social justice and moral responsibility and begin to understand that their own choices and behaviour can affect local, national or global issues and political and social institutions.
+They develop their sense of social justice and moral responsibility and begin to understand that their own choices and behaviour can affect local, national or global issues, and political and social institutions.
 They learn how to take part more fully in school and community activities.
 As they begin to develop into young adults, they face the changes of puberty and transfer to secondary school with support and encouragement from the school.
 They learn how to make more confident and informed choices about their health and environment; to take more responsibility, individually and as a group, and for their own learning.
+We have designed our school Learning Dispositions to align with these objectives.

 Our PSHE curriculum is divided between three areas; Health & Wellbeing, Living in the Wider World and Relationships.
 The units are tailored to each year group under the following themes.